It is a self defense exercise that can make your body strong. In the use of this exercise, there are a hundred benefits without one harm.

-Tai Chi is a term that stems form China's very old and very profound system of knowledge known as Daoism (often spelled Taoism).
-One of the basic premises of the Daoist world view is an understanding of how all phenomenon that exist, exist within a balance of polarities.
+Tai Chi is a term that stems form China’s very old and very profound system of knowledge known as Taoism.
+One of the basic premises of the Taoist world view is an understanding of how all phenomenon that exist, exist within a balance of polarities.
 There is light so there must be dark, up-down, left-right, masculine-feminine, and so on.
 It is understood that when you have one you by necessity must have the other.

 It is here that the misunderstandings often stem from.
 The graceful and meditative movement art practiced as Tai Chi requires the term Chuan added on to make it an accurate description of what the practice was originally developed to be.

 Chuan simply means fist.
 Anyone familiar with martial art history or even it’s movie history will be familiar with hearing about the fist, way of the fist, fists of fury, seven star fist etc. This is an obvious acknowledged of the critical importance of the clenched fist in any Martial Art.

 The fist not only allows the strongest martial way of holding the hand but it also can be seen as the aligning of the elemental energies of fire and metal in the body.
 More than that the fist is completely unique human ability.
 Our great ape relatives cannot make fists.
 The fist truly does hold a unique and special place in our evolution.
 Without it we could never had made tools, tamed fire, or created anything really.

 Now it was during the time of Yang Lu Ch’an (1799

 I have read a number of accounts that it was after a demonstration by Yang Lu Ch’an that a well known Chinese poet first used the term Tai Chi to describe master Yang’s art.
 Master Yang was proving that his “soft’ art was a viable and effective martial art by a willingness to face any and all fighters in hand to hand combat, something he spend around ten years doing.
 He was never beaten, nor as accounts go even reasonably well challenged.